 Alisson was fortunate not to concede an embarrassing Goal in the 22nd minute as the Brazilian gave the ball straight to Theo Walcott but the Englishman could not capitalise.

 Both sides were culpable of poor defending during the First Half.
 The Reds however could not capitalise on their chances and will count themselves fortunate that the First Half ended at 1-0.

 For the Reds to have any chance to draw or win, the passing and finishing needs to improve for the Reds in the Second Half.

-To bring more creativity in the attack, Oxlade-Chamberlain made way for Xherdan Shaqiri in the 56th minute.
+During the Second Half; Oxlade-Chamberlain made way for Xherdan Shaqiri in the 56th minute to bring more creativity in the attack.